jreisinger/docs/data/notes/go/concurrency.md

 # Select

-`select` statement is like a switch but for channels. `select` picks the first channel that is ready a receives from it.
-If more than one of the channels are ready, then it randomly picks which one to receive from.
-The default case happens immediately if none of the channels is ready.
+* `select` statement is like a switch but for channels (i.e. it's not for expressions but for communications)
+* first all channels are evaluated
+* blocks until one communication can proceed, which then does
+* if multiple can proceed, select chooses pseudo-randomly
+* the default case, if present, executes immediately if no channel is ready

 ```go
 // select.go